Tikamgarh district: History

 Orchha was founded some times after 1501 AD, by the Bundela chief, Rudra Pratap Singh, who became the first King of Orchha, (r.
 1501–1531) and also built the Fort of Orchha.
 He died in an attempt to save a cow from a lion.
 The Chaturbhuj Temple was built, during the time of Akbar, by the Queen of Orchha, while Raj Mandir was built by 'Madhukar Shah' during his reign, 1554 to 1591.

-During the rule of Mughal Emperor, Jahangir, his ally, Vir Singh Deo (r.
-1605–1627) reigned here, and it was during this period that Orchha reaches its height, and many extant palaces are a reminder of its architectural glory, including Jahangir Mahal (born c.
+During the rule of Mughal Emperor Jahangir, his ally Vir Singh Deo (r.
+1605–1627) reigned here, and it was during this period that Orchha reached its height, and many extant palaces are a reminder of its architectural glory, including Jahangir Mahal (born c.
 1605) and Sawan Bhadon Mahal.

 In the early 17th century, Raja Jhujhar Singh rebelled against the Mughal emperor Shah Jahan, whose armies devastated the state and occupied Orchha from 1635 to 1641.
 Orchha and Datia were the only Bundela states not subjugated by the Marathas in the 18th century.
 The town of Tehri, now Tikamgarh, about 52 mi south of Orchha, became the capital of Orchha state in 1783, and is now the district town; Tehri was the site of the fort of Tikamgarh, and the town eventually took the name of the fort.

 Hamir Singh, who ruled from 1848 to 1874, was elevated to the style of Maharaja in 1865.
 Maharaja Pratap Singh (born 1854, died 1930), who succeeded to the throne in 1874, devoted himself entirely to the development of his state, himself designing most of the engineering and irrigation works that were executed during his reign.

 In 1901, the state had an area of 2000 sqmi, and population of 52,634.
 It was the oldest and highest in rank of all the Bundela states, with a 17-gun salute, and its Maharajas bore the hereditary title of First of the Prince of Bundelkhand.
 Vir Singh, Pratap Singh's successor, merged his state with the Union of India on January 1, 1950.
 The district became part of Vindhya Pradesh state, which was merged into Madhya Pradesh state in 1956.
-Today Orchha is almost a nondescript town with a small population, and its importance is maintained only due to its rich architectural heritage and tourism.

-Books on the rich history of Orchha are available in local shops, mostly in the Hindi language.
-Only a thorough reading of some of this material will tell about the rich and varied history of this place.